zsjstart/LLM-Powered-CTI-to-ATTACK-Pipeline/README.md

 ---

 ## Limitations
-* inability to extract graph-based CTI behaviors
+* Inability to extract graph-based CTI behaviors
 * Performance may vary depending on:

   * CTI writing style,